vladimirvivien/go-networking/README.md

 ```
 We will see more examples of the Dial functions as we continue the video series.

-* *Unix socket* - Lastly for completeness, it is worth mentioning that the Go net package also supports *Unix domain socket* protocol for doing both streaming and packet based inter-process communications.
+* *Unix socket* - Lastly for completeness, it is worth mentioning that the `net` package also supports *Unix domain socket* protocol for doing both streaming and packet based inter-process communications.
 The protocols are identified as "unix", "unixgram", and "unixpacket" and uses type `net.UnixConn` to represent a connection.
 This video series does not discuss detail about these protocols.
 However, they use similar interfaces and follow the same idioms as the TCP and UDP protocol implementations.
 This should make them fairly easy to learn and use.

 ## IP
 Here is a n example of how IP addresses can be represented as string literals.
 In the string literal value, the IPv4 uses dot notation to separate address bytes while IPv6 uses colon separator.
 In both call to `net.ParseIP()`, the function parses the address and return a typed representation of the address or `nil` if the address is invalid.